Em-Smith/Hackberry-420/README.md

 # Hackberry 420
-This is the Github repository for CRT 420 Advanced Prototyping class
+This is the Github repository for CRT 420
+ Advanced Prototyping class
+hello world